-Welcome to the thoughts, reflections and insights of an Interfaith Minister and Ceremony Celebrant.
+Welcome to the thoughts, reflections and insights of a Clear Communication Coach and Ceremony Celebrant.
 I don’t know how you found me but I hope in the following pages you find postings and links that touch your heart, make you think and uplift your spirits.

 The motivational teacher Anthony Robbins always says “Live every day with an attitude of gratitude”.
 Not always easy when the going is tough but sometimes the darkest hour is just before dawn, and we need to practice strengthening our gratitude muscle to cope with such times.